a13xchan/vChecker/README.md

 # Fork information
 [*Back to top*](#Title)

 This is a fork of the awesome vCheck Daily Report.
 The below text is unchanged from the original.
-I have left the License unchanged but have implemented rebranding in most Outputs to reflect this being a fork.

 Why make a fork you ask?
 Well, I wanted to be the master of the changes and implement them at my own pace instead of waiting for the official maintainers to merge changes into the master branch.
 Plus I wanted/needed to make some changes to insert Company branding into the report.

 I do often check the official vCheck for new Issues and implement the fixes into my fork.
-You can reach out to me via the VMware Code community or twitter (@virtual_frog).

 # About
 [*Back to top*](#Title)